pranavrc/tenor/README.md

 Using weighted random interval construction, we can generate one note after another and construct a coherent melody that's either *conjunct* or *disjunct*.
 What if we could do this for every note in a rhythmic measure, and consequently for every rhythmic measure in a musical piece?

-The [generate-intervals](https://github.com/pranavrc/tenor/blob/master/src/tenor/constructs.clj#L112) function takes three parameters:
+[generate-intervals](https://github.com/pranavrc/tenor/blob/master/src/tenor/constructs.clj#L112) is a higher-order function that takes three parameters:

 - A *procedure* or a fundamental method for simulating melodic motion, such as the methods [conjunct-motion](https://github.com/pranavrc/tenor/blob/master/src/tenor/melody.clj#L48) or [disjunct-motion](https://github.com/pranavrc/tenor/blob/master/src/tenor/melody.clj#L52).
 - A scale.